haskell/cabal/doc/cabal-package.rst

 Conditional Blocks
 ^^^^^^^^^^^^^^^^^^

-Conditional blocks may appear anywhere inside a library or executable section.
+Conditional blocks may appear anywhere inside a component or common section.
 They have to follow rather strict formatting rules.
 Conditional blocks must always be of the shape